 Her administrative and service experience spans academia, international activities and Boards, and the private sector.
 She has run two small businesses and consulted to the Biotechnology Industry.
 As one of several examples, she was Chair of the CFK International Board of Directors where she helped CFK establish itself as a recognized NGO in Uganda, win scholarships from Tullow Oil (Ireland) for Makerere University students, and advised, helped organize and spoke at the November 2012 International CFK meeting in Monyonyo, Uganda.
-She stepped down from Chair in 2012 in order to pursue the edible Artemisia project.
+She stepped down from Chair in 2012 to better pursue the edible Artemisia project.
 She has traveled to Africa four times, twice to Uganda.
 In academia during an extended sabbatical leave (2006-08) as Professor of Metabolic Engineering she was named the inaugural Judd Hill Chair of Agricultural Biotechnology at Arkansas State University in Jonesboro, AR.
-At ASU she was Director of their new Molecular Bioscience Ph.D. program, which she helped to initiate, organize and run; she also helped recruit PhD students.
+At ASU she was Director of their new Molecular Bioscience Ph.D. program, which she helped to initiate, organize, and run; she also helped recruit PhD students.
 As a member of the Society for In Vitro Biology (SIVB) she served on many committees and Chaired Student Awards since 2000.
 She served on the SIVB Board of Directors for six years having been thrice reelected as Public Policy Chair.
-As part of her Public Policy interests, she worked on a number of political campaigns, lobbied Congress to improve vote security, organized volunteers for voter outreach (canvassing and phoning), and organized local poll checking on Election Day.
+As part of her Public Policy interests, she worked on a number of political campaigns, lobbied Congress to improve vote security, organized volunteers for voter outreach (canvassing and phoning) and organized local poll checking on Election Day.